nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * NAME field is case-sensitive.
 * NAME and ROLE fields can take on any values with alphanumeric characters.
 * PHONE_NUMBER field has to have a minimum length of 3 digits and maximum length of 15 digits.
-* If ROLE field is not specified, person will be assigned a default role of member.
+* If ROLE field is not specified, person will be assigned a default role of `Member`.

 Assumptions:
 * Every member in the CCA has a different name.
 An error will be prompted when you add a member with the same name but with